 Seals.
 The waterproofness is only as good as the seals.
 On this camera there are two trapdoors that open, one for the battery/memory card compartment and another for the HDMI and USB ports.
 Each door has a double latch system to open and close, and it’s easy to tell when the door is properly closed and locked and very unlikely that you’ll knock it open accidentally.
 The doors do have rubber seals around them, and it’s definitely worth inspecting those frequently to make sure there’s no damage to them or grit caught in them that would prevent a seal.
 It wasn’t this model—it was an older TG-2—but I’ve seen a case where a bit go sand prevented a proper seal and leaked very slightly, leading to corrosion of the HDMI port.
 There’s only so much that any manufacturer can do to protect against that; the rest comes down to users making sure that the seal is in fact sealing.

 The camera’s controls work underwater, and so long as you’re wearing goggles or a mask, I found it easy to use them underwater.
 You can, of course, just hold it underwater and shoot blind—that works too.

 The camera doesn’t float.
 It’ll sink like a stone if you drop it in the water.
 So you’ll want to use some kind of float like a floaty hand strap.
 Olympus makes their own, which is pretty bulky but does the job.
 There are also other options you can use.

-The TG-5 has a 12MP sensor and a 4x zoom that is the equivalent focal lengths to a 25-100mm lens on a full-frame camera.
+The TG-5 has a 12MP sensor.
+Optically, it has a 4x zoom.
+That is the equivalent focal lengths to a 25-100mm lens on a full-frame camera.